AppBlocksHQ/RasPiNetTool/README.md

 ***

 ## USB-to-UART
-For the ones who want to enable serial communication via USB-to-UART on your Raspberry Pi, add the following lines to the [all] section of the config.txt file:
+To enable serial communication via USB-to-UART on a Raspberry Pi, add the following lines to the [all] section of the config.txt file:
 ```
 [all]
 enable_uart=1